PyLock ransomware removal instructions

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

 To eliminate PyLock virus our malware researchers recommend scanning your computer with Spyhunter.

-Firstly, every user should know that the main reasons for computer infections are poor knowledge and reckless behavior.
-The key to its safety is caution and, therefore, paying attention when browsing the Internet, as well as downloading/installing/updating software is a must.
-Always be sure to handle all email attachments with care.
+The main reasons for computer infections are poor knowledge of these threats and careless behavior.
+The key to safety is caution.
+Therefore, pay attention when browsing the internet and downloading/installing/updating software.
+Handle all email attachments with care.
 Files/links received from suspicious/unrecognizable email addresses should never be opened.
-Same goes for attachments that are irrelevant and do not concern you.
-Moreover, be sure to download programs only from official sources and, if possible, use direct download links.
+The same applies to attachments that are irrelevant or do not concern you.
+Furthermore, download programs from official sources only and, if possible, use direct download links.
 Similar rules apply to software updates.
-Keeping installed applications up-to-date is extremely important.
-However, this should be achieved only through implemented functions or tools provided by the official developer.
-Third party downloaders, installers and updaters often include rogue applications, which is why such tools should never be used.
-Every user should know that cracking installed applications is illegal (software piracy is a cyber crime).
-Moreover, the risk of infections is extremely high, since most of these tools are fake.
-For this reason, using third party/illegal tools to activate installed apps should never be considered.
-Ultimately, be sure to always have a reputable Internet security suite installed and running, because it will detect and eliminate most of computer infections before any harm is done.
+Keeping installed applications up-to-date is extremely important, however, this should be achieved only through implemented functions or tools provided by the official developer.
+Third party downloaders, installers and updaters often include rogue applications, and thus such tools should never be used.
+Be aware that cracking installed applications is illegal (software piracy is a cyber crime) and the risk of infections is extremely high, since most of these tools are fake.
+Therefore, using third party/illegal tools to activate installed apps should never be considered.
+Have a reputable internet security suite installed and running, since this will detect and eliminate most computer infections before any harm is done.
 If your computer is already infected with PyLock, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

 The appearance of PyLock ransomware pop-up (GIF):